REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Field pussytoes Antennaria neglecta C

-Queen Anne's lace Daucus carota CF
+Queen Anne's lace Daucus carota CFM

 White rattlesnake-root Prenanthes alba white lettuce

-Dame's rocket Hesperis matronalis old-fashioned phlox
+Dame's rocket Hesperis matronalis old-fashioned phlox F

-Pasture rose Rosa carolina C
+Pasture rose Rosa carolina CF

-Smooth scouring rush Equisetum laevigatum F
+Smooth scouring rush Equisetum laevigatum FM

 St. Johns wort Hypericum perforatum CF